meow-watermelon/hdfs-offline-fsimage-viewer/README.md

 This project is in **Alpha** phase.
 I work on this project in my spare time and features can be changed anytime.
 For more details please check the **CHANGELOG** file.

-It can only support loading XML file now.

 ## Requirements

 [Tcl](https://core.tcl-lang.org/tcl)